Car Insurance Payments

 - At the Post Office

 *If you choose to pay monthly with An Post Insurance, you will pay a flat service charge, currently 8%, which will stay the same for the length of the plan.

-With our premium payment plan you can pay your premium over 10 monthly instalments.
-You can select to pay your instalments as follows:
+Our premium payment plan allows you to pay your premium over 10 monthly instalments.
+You can choose to pay your instalments using the following options:

-- By BillPay at the Post Office - using cash, cheque or debit card
+- BillPay at the Post Office - using cash, cheque or debit card

 - Online at www.billpay.ie